 Neighborhood Stabilization Program (NSP)

-The NSP addresses disinvestment and blighted conditions in Massachusetts communities, offering capital grant funds for redevelopment, reconstruction, renovation or repair of substandard and/or blighted properties to help stabilize neighborhoods across the Commonwealth.
+The NSP addresses disinvestment and blighted conditions in communities across Massachusetts, offering capital grant funds for redevelopment, reconstruction, renovation or repair of substandard and/or blighted properties to help stabilize neighborhoods across the Commonwealth.

-The NSP helps cities and towns, non-profits and community development corporations to create new homeownership opportunities in 1-4 unit properties; assist homeowners in need of extensive home repairs; or rehabilitate rental properties with 15 units or less.
+The NSP helps cities and towns, nonprofits and community development corporations to create new homeownership opportunities in 1-4 unit properties; assists homeowners with properties in need of extensive repairs; or helps to rehabilitate rental properties with 15 units or less.